aws/karpenter-provider-aws/website/content/en/preview/tasks/node-templates.md

 ### UserData

 You can control the UserData that needs to be applied to your worker nodes via this field.
-Review the [Custom UserData documentation](../operating-systems/) to learn more.
+Review the [Operating Systems documentation](../operating-systems/) to learn more.

 ### Tags